kellnerd/listenbrainz-ts/README.md

 - Provides generic `GET` and `POST` methods for (yet) unsupported API endpoints
 - Includes additional [parsers](#parsers) to extract listens from text formats
 - Ships with type definitions and inline [documentation]

+As this library only makes use of web standards, it is also compatible with modern browsers (after transpilation to JavaScript).

 ## Usage